lucioleKi/HereIStandUnity/README.md

 11/10/2022

 Improved UI for what the player needs to do next.
 More logic on buttons.
 Need to debug leader movement.

+11/12/2022

+Finished turn 1 phase 4.
+Generic method for flipping a space marker.
+Need to improve VP calculation and redesign status object.